jsalignon/pasta/docs/tutorials/Liu_Polo_2020.md

 ## Reshaping to long format and cleaning the metadata

-Here we reshape the data and extract information such as condition, time, and replicate details from the title.
+Here we reshape the data to long format and extract information such as condition, time, and replicate details from the title.

 ``` r
 dt <- melt(pdata1, id.vars = 'title', variable.name = 'model_type', value.name = 'age_score')